Working with Partners

 Deutsches Register für Stammzelltransplantationen (DRST)

 The German Registry for Stem Cell Transplantation was founded as a registered association in 1998.
-It documents all stem cell transplants performed in Germany, thereby contributing towards quality assurance and supporting scientific projects.
-Its close collaboration with the ZKRD has been successful in particular due to shared use of the ZKRD infrastructures at their joint headquarters in Ulm.
+It documents all stem cell transplants and cell therapies performed in Germany, thereby contributing towards quality assurance and supporting scientific projects.
+Its close collaboration with the ZKRD is characterized by their joint headquarters in Ulm.

 International partners